Saif Ali Khan: First marriage, early roles, career struggles and Success (1991–2000)

 The drama Kya Kehna by director Kundan Shah was Khan's only release of 2000, in which he played the casanova Rahul Modi.
 Co-starring alongside Preity Zinta and Chandrachur Singh, Khan compared the portrayal of his character with his own evolving maturity as a father.
-The film addressed themes of single parenthood and teenage pregnancy and emerged a sleeper hit.
-The Indian Express believed that Khan "looks debauched enough to be the rogue he plays.
+The film addressed themes of single parenthood and teenage pregnancy, and emerged as a sleeper hit.
+The Indian Express believed Khan "looks debauched enough to be the rogue he plays.
 He is the only dark aspect in a film that is sunny and bright even at its most tragic."